sensei-hacker/inavwiki/Upgrading-from-an-older-version-of-INAV-to-the-current-version.md

 * In the bottom right corner, there's a "Font" button.
 Click it.
 * Select the font that best pleases you, and then click "Upload" button.
 * Wait for the process to complete.
 Flight Controller will reboot automatically.

+## If you are upgrading from version 2.5 or earlier
+* If you have a compass, it has to be recalibrated!
+* Do not migrate Multirotor PID and filter settings from previous releases of INAV.
+Use Multirotor default preset (3"-7") instead and make required changes on top of that

 ## If you are upgrading from version 1
 There was a big update from 1.9 to 2.0, there's a new mixer framework, a new OSD framework and new calibration scales for accelerometer and magnetometer.
 For that reason, you'll need to set this up again and the previous settings will not work.